Pets with cat-itude!

 Luckily, says Jo, she met Southern Cross’s Kerri Murray soon after Pixie and Cricket were catapulted into her life.
 Fully aware of the Abyssinian’s reputation for hijinks, Kerri strongly recommended that Jo take out pet insurance – and after researching her insurance options, Jo agreed.

-Jo chose PetCare insurance – a comprehensive plan that provides cover* for accidental injuries and illnesses, inherited conditions and vaccinations.
-She opted for the co-payment option, which means she pays 20 per cent of the costs of qualifying vet charges.**
+Jo chose PetCare insurance - the most comprehensive plan that provides cover* for accidental injuries, illnesses and inherited conditions.
+She opted for the co-payment option, which means she pays 20 percent of the costs of qualifying vet charges.**

 “I’ve been thanking my lucky stars ever since,” says Jo.
 “I’ve lost count of the number of times I’ve taken Pixie and Cricket to the vet!”

 The Abyssinians’ cat-astrophes have been many, and expensive.
 There’s the story of Cricket venturing into known enemy territory and returning home with a gash requiring emergency surgery; her fight with a dog that resulted in an traumatic abdominal hernia; and her taste for cutty grass that has seen her in hospital and under anaesthetic five times (so far).

 As for Pixie, local bullies regularly leave her scratched and bruised, and one day she managed to break a toe – a mishap that left her with her foot in a cast.
 She took it badly, chewing at the cast until it slipped and nearly cut off her circulation, which had the vet warning of amputation.
 Fortunately she survived, only to dislocate her knee a few weeks later, requiring surgery followed by three months of indoor confinement.
 You can imagine how she felt about that!